Verify metadata migrations

 hive migration verification list

-List summaries for all or specified verifications.
+List summaries for all or specified metadata verifications.

 Example